 - Providing updates on the status of bills, hearings and actions.

-The UULM-MD Board elected Steve Buckingham ( UU Congregation of Frederick) as Chair and Jan Bird (UU Church of Annapolis) as Treasurer for 2016.
+The UULM-MD Board elected Steve Buckingham ( UU Congregation of Frederick) as Chair, Craig Beyler as Vice Chair and Jan Bird (UU Church of Annapolis) as Treasurer for 2017.

-Additional members of the Board are Michael Benefiel (Cedar Lane UU Church), Craig Beyler (UU Church of Annapolis), Elizabeth Bobo (UU Congregation of Columbia), Don Chery (River Road UU Congregation), Betty McGarvie Crowley (UU Church of Annapolis), Rev. David Carl Olson (First Unitarian Church of Baltimore), Alonzo Smith (UU Congregation of Rockville), and Rev. Fredric J. Muir (UU Church of Annapolis) Ex-officio.
+Additional members of the Board are Rev. Amy Williams Clark (Cedarhurst UU) Michael Benefiel (Cedar Lane UU Church), Craig Beyler (UU Church of Annapolis), Elizabeth Bobo (UU Congregation of Columbia), Don Chery (River Road UU Congregation), Betty McGarvie Crowley (UU Church of Annapolis), Rev. David Carl Olson (First Unitarian Church of Baltimore), Alonzo Smith (UU Congregation of Rockville), and Rev. Fredric J. Muir (UU Church of Annapolis) Ex-officio.
 Julie Anne Schafer, (First Unitarian Church of Baltimore) is Coordinator.
 Eleanor Piez is Intern Minister for the UULM-MD and the UU Church of Annapolis.